jadedavis5/combo-seq/README.md

 1. `bin/generate_configs.py`
 2. `bin/toml_parser.py`

-The `run.sh` script is functional without Python 3 or the `toml`, but cannot autogenerate the Nextflow configs, most likely preventing the pipeline from functioning.
+The `run.sh` script is functional without Python 3 or its TOML module, but cannot autogenerate the Nextflow configs, most likely preventing the pipeline from functioning.
 In case that it is unable to, the pipeline automatically loads the pre-generated configs under `conf/generated`, tailored for Pawsey's supercomputer, Setonix.

 ## Getting Started